 Set up as a charitable trust in 1990, the Foundation raises private funds for projects of strategic importance at Victoria.

-Since it was established, the Foundation has paid out over $45 million for the benefit of the University—to advance knowledge and to disseminate and maintain that knowledge through teaching and research.
+Since it was established, the Foundation has paid out over $49 million—funds that are used to advance knowledge through teaching and research.

 Today, it oversees an endowment portfolio of $34 million, which provides permanent support for academic positions, scholarships, and teaching and research programmes.